FoodSentimentObservatory/pyMSSQL/README.md

 ```
 If you want to process general food discourse data, in the search-definition tag set `general` to 1.

-The code will then automatically select the needed keyword file, **generalDiscourse.txt**, available the data folder.
+The code will then automatically select the needed keyword file, generalDiscourse.txt, available the data folder.

 It will also select the search term that will be needed to sift through the database and collect only tweets
 from that discourse search.
 In this case from the tag `search-terms` it will select `genfoodhygiene`.